Dividend Investing in Australia: Full Guide (2025)

 How Do Dividends Work?

-So how much can you earn?
-Well, dividends are paid according to how many shares of stock you own.
+Dividends are paid according to how many shares of stock you own.
 The more shares you own, the more dividends you receive.
-They are usually expressed as a dollar amount per share or as a percentage of the current share price.
+They are expressed as a dollar amount per share or a percentage of the current price.
 This percentage is called the dividend yield.

 Important Dates for Dividend Investors

-Companies can change, reduce, or suspend their dividend payments at any time, depending on their financial situation and future plans.
-A company’s board of directors is responsible for declaring and approving dividends, usually every quarter.
+Companies change, reduce, or suspend their dividend payments depending on their financial situation and plans.
+A company’s board of directors is responsible for declaring and approving dividends.

 • Declaration Date: This is the date when the company announces its dividend amount, payment date, and record date.